vplauzon/vplauzon.github.io/_posts/2020/3/2020-07-22-azure-data-lake-storage-logic-app-with-managed-identities.md

 }
 ```

 This should return the list of blobs our identity has access to.
+This is unedited what the REST API returns.

 We can also get the directories by changing the body slightly: